 The role of a CSE is thought to be one of the most challenging and fulfilling.
 There are many varied employment opportunities within Saskatchewan Corrections.

 Your application package must include:

-- a cover letter;
+- A cover letter;

-- your resumé; and
+- Your resumé;

-Your application package will be reviewed to determine if you possess the competencies sought, including the COPAT or equivalent, as well as first aid/CPR certification and a driver's licence.
-If screened in, you will proceed to stage 3.
-If not, your application will not be considered further; you will not be contacted.
+Your application package will be reviewed and if you possess the competencies, including first aid/CPR/AED certification and a valid Class 5 driver's licence, your application will proceed to stage three.
+If you do not possess the competencies required, your application will not be considered further and you will not be contacted.

 Successful candidates will be placed in a pool for the facility (or facilities) they expressed interest in.
 As opportunities become available, candidates will be drawn from the pool.

-The offer will be conditional upon you:
+The offer will be conditional upon:

-Applicants Previously Employed in a Saskatchewan Correctional Facility
+Candidates Previously Employed in a Saskatchewan Correctional Facility

-Applicants Currently Employed with Corrections in Another Jurisdiction
+Candidates Currently Employed with Corrections in Another Jurisdiction

-Applicants currently employed in a correctional facility in another province or country cannot transfer to a position in Saskatchewan.
+Candidates currently employed in a correctional facility in another province or country cannot transfer to a position in Saskatchewan.
 They must apply through the process outlined above and will be required to satisfy all associated requirements.